learn-academy-2022-bravo/week-1-assessment-JonathanSparePartsFuller/interview-questions.md

 1. Higher Order Functions: Can be used for creating iterations by calling upon arrays

-2. Jest: Used for testing code
+2. Jest: Used for testing code inside a program.
+Some what similiar to console.log but more detailed.

 3. Objects: Collection of data types that can hold large amounts data